 What can I do with a degree in Foreign Languages?

 Foreign lnguage students can apply their skills in numerous ways.
 The following website offers a sample: http://www.uncwil.edu/stuaff/career/Majors/language.htm

 The ESOL and Foreign Languages Department organizes a Foreign Film Fest each spring and fall.
 Films are shown in French, German, Italian, Spanish and other world languages such as Farsi, Hungarian, or Mandarin.
 The event is free and open to the public.
 For more information contact Professor Donna Podgorny at (585) 292-3332

 How can I study foreign languages beyond the level offered at MCC?

-than English, how can I get credit for it?
+If I am fluent in a language other than English, how can I get credit for it?

 Monroe Community College is following a standard practice used by all colleges and universities in referring to the Transfer Credit Practices of Designated Educational Institutions as developed by the American Association of Collegiate Registrars and Admissions Officers.
 Students coming to MCC with verified transfer credit in any foreign language receive MCC credit in the form of General Elective, Humanities, or generic Foreign Language credit.
 Students coming to Monroe Community College without college or university transcripts of foreign language credit, have the following options:

 Does MCC offer Dual Credit courses in the Foreign Languages?